-As a beginner, you may find it easy fishing in the smaller streams, such as Coon Brook, Clear Creek, Derby Brook, and Waterman Brook.
+As a beginner, you may find it easier to fish in the smaller streams, such as Coon Brook, Clear Creek, Derby Brook, and Waterman Brook.

-Furthermore, this tributary is the ideal place for trolling and boat fishing near the moth, especially at the height of August until September and again in March and April.
+Furthermore, this tributary is the ideal place for trolling and boat fishing near the mouth, especially at the height of August until September and again in March and April.

 Other Great New York Steelhead Rivers

 Some of the other New York Steelhead Rivers include:

 - South Sandy Creek

 - North Sandy Creek

 - Canadaway Creek

 - Black River